-When asked to further explain his climb to super-fame, he said:
+When asked to explain his climb to super-fame further, he said:

 For the study, they asked 130 college sophomores to run on a treadmill for up to 5 minutes.

 The treadmill was so steep and so fast that the average man lasted only about 4 minutes, and some lasted only a minute and a half.
-The study, known as the Treadmill Test, was physically and mentally challenging, and it was designed to specifically assess stamina and strength of will.
+The study, known as the Treadmill Test, was physically and mentally challenging, and it was designed to assess stamina and strength of will specifically.

-Decades after the study, psychologist George Vaillant went knocking on the doors of those research participants.
-Most of them were now in their 60s and had been contacted by researchers every two years since college to complete questionnaires and interviews regarding their income, career advancement, sick days, social activities, satisfaction with work, marriage, and use of psychiatric medication.
+Psychologist George Vaillant extended the longitudinal study following up with those same participants decades later.
+Most of them, now in their 60s, had been contacted by researchers every two years since college to complete questionnaires and interviews regarding their income, career advancement, sick days, social activities, satisfaction with work, marriage, and use of psychiatric medication.
+(Vaillant, 2002).

 All the information was compiled into an estimate of the men’s overall psychological adjustment in adulthood.

-That The Treadmill Test, conducted when they were just 20 years old, was a reliable predictor of their psychological adjustment in adulthood.
+The Treadmill Test, conducted when they were just 20 years old, appeared to be a reliable predictor of their psychological adjustment in adulthood (Vaillant, 2012).

 There’s a saying that goes: The way we do one thing is the way we do most things.
-So, if you step on a treadmill as a study subject and give it your all, you’re likely to approach life with the same tenacity and determination.
+So, if you step on a treadmill as a study subject and give it your all, it may well be that you’re likely to approach life with the same tenacity and determination.